 Answering the interview question ‘Why do you want to work for Bloomberg?’

-You will almost certainly be asked this question during a telephone and face-to-face interview, but it is also on the application form.
+You will almost certainly be asked this question during a first and face-to-face interview.
 Bloomberg wants to be thought of as unique and special – and what employer doesn’t?
 To impress, you need to combine what you know about the company with your own skills and experience.
 Ask yourself the following questions when thinking about a response:

 - Why Bloomberg over its competitors?